 The weather outside is frightful and a fire does sound delightful but since we live in an apartment we'll settle for electric heaters and an Instant Pot full of warm creamy cocoa.

-This recipe is super simple and easy to make that I absolutely love it.
-It’s not too sweet, not too thin, and feels like warm velvet on the tongue.
+This Instant Pot hot cocoa recipe is super simple and easy to make and I absolutely love it.
+It's not too sweet, not too thin, and feels like warm velvet on the tongue.
 Everything about it screams perfect winter drink.

 I'm sure you've no doubt had cocoa from a packet before (the one where you just add warm water or milk) and let me inform you this tastes nothing like that.

 This tastes like one of those hot chocolates specially brewed at places that know what they're doing and costing you a small fortune to make it.
 Thankfully you can make your own batch at home for a fraction of the cost and at any time of day, no shoes are required.

 For the exact amounts needed, please see the recipe card below.